trilio-demo/tvk-poc/README.md

 Access TVK through Openshift by navigating to Operators->Installed Operators-> Trilio

 Here users can create Custom Resources (Targets, BackupPlans, etc.) and Perform Backup and Restores.
-Monitoring of Backup and Restore summaries are limited in the OCP UI
+Monitoring of Backup and Restore summaries are limited in the OCP UI.

 ### 6. Create a Target